 UniDAQ supports the integration of simulation tools and engineering software like Matlab/Simulink® and LabView® with NI-Visa USB RAW and Modbus-TCP data transfers.
 Besides signal analysis, stimuli generation and modelling, this also enables an efficient development of stand-alone applications: algorithms can be evaluated, ported to the DSP, and verified step-by-step.

 The extensive support software contains sample configurations and demonstration programs for a variety of application areas.
 It is fully integrated into Texas Instrument's Code Composer Studio development environment.
 The board firmware also includes ready-to-use functions for in-the-field software updates and diagnosis via a USB connection, optionally via Ethernet.

-Electrical isolation of analog and digital circuits, combined with robust overvoltage-protected inputs and outputs simplifies system integration and guarantees signal integrity and reliability even in harsh industrial environments.
+Electrical isolation of the analog and digital circuits, combined with robust overvoltage-protected inputs and outputs, simplifies system integration and guarantees signal integrity and reliability even in harsh industrial environments.

 Please refer to the data sheet and application notes for mounting options and integration examples.